 The Plasma Model of Creation

 We think of electric currents as invisible, but they are not necessarily so.
-Plasma, which, when in motion is electric currents, comes in three modes: dark, glow, and arc.
-Dark is invisible.
+Plasma, which, when in motion is electric currents, can be seen in both glow and arc modes.
+Plasmas are all around us.
 Glow mode plasma we see in the auroras.
 Arc mode plasma we see in lightning, and also in a welder's torch.
 Neon signs are visible plasma.
 Plasma screen televisions are plasma.
 The neon signs and televisions are not caused by heating the elements involved, but rather by using high electrical energy.
+Of all the material in the universe, over 99% is in the form of a plasma.
+This is because if a gas is only slightly ionized, it will behave as though it were fully ionized.

 The common view of the sun is of a giant nuclear furnace, collapsed in the eons past by gravity, and burning fiercely in the center.
 However the data dispute this.
 Sunspots are dark, depressed areas on the sun.
 If they are depressed and thus closer to the center, they should be hotter, right?
 Not so.
 They are cooler.
 The hottest area of the sun is actually just above the surface of it.
 This does not make sense gravitationally.
 In addition, a solar wind of positively charged particles -- primarily protons -- is streaming out from the sun in long filamentary structures.
 Without protection, this constant bombardment of protons would endanger all life on earth.